lv042/Weather-Wizard/docs/research.md

 https://www.jetbrains.com/lp/devecosystem-2022/go/
 Altogether, the standard library of Golang is very good and provides all the necessary tools for testing.
 It is also very easy to use and has a good documentation.
-Testify can be used if more advanced features are needed, but for a small scale project like Weather Wizard, the standard library is sufficient.
+Testify can be used if more advanced features are needed, but for a small scale project, the standard library is sufficient.
 Testify has a lot of features like mocking, assertions, and test suites.

-## What architecture pattern should be used?
+## What is the best architecture for a Weather Wizard backend in Golang?

 https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith#:~:text=A%20monolithic%20architecture%20is%20a,monolith%20architecture%20for%20software%20design